rondale-sc/remote_pair_chef/README.md

 After that you'll be able to ssh into the box with the following command.

 ```
+# AWS ip is printed at the end of start.
 ssh <RPC_HOST>@<AWS_ASSIGNED_IP_ADDRESS>

 # then connect with tmux